Home

 Objectors

 Mayor and Council of the City of Middleburg Heights were not receptive to our application to locate the turbine in the Fairgrounds main parking lot, where the wind was expected to be somewhat better.
 Consideration of future availability of that land may have been a factor.
+Consequently, the turbine location was moved 600' west into the City of Berea.

 Proponents